-Julie Canlis will give the plenary lectures of this year’s Chapterhouse.
-Julie lives in Wenatchee, Washington and holds a PhD from the University of St. Andrews in Scotland.
+Julie Canlis lives in Wenatchee, Washington and holds a PhD from the University of St. Andrews in Scotland.
 For her work on John Calvin, she won a Templeton Prize and a Christianity Today “Award of Merit.”
-She and her husband, Matt, started their family and ministered in the Church of Scotland for thirteen years.
+She and her husband Matt started their family and ministered in the Church of Scotland for thirteen years.
+They helped found The Abbey Summer School six years ago, and she is delighted to return for another summer.

 George Guthrie will teach our Library course this year on the art and joy of hearing the New Testament.
 He is Professor of New Testament at Regent College.
 Before coming to Regent in 2018, he taught at Union University in Jackson, Tennessee, where he served as the Benjamin W. Perry Professor of Bible and Fellow in the Ryan Center for Biblical Studies.
 He is a highly sought after lecturer, and has taught across North America, in the United Kingdom, Germany, Hong Kong, South Africa, and Israel.
 George describes his calling as helping church leaders and laypeople learn how to read the Bible well and discipling students in living their whole lives as followers of Christ.